dnewcome/Donatello/Readme.md

 # About

 Donatello is a pure-CSS drawing library for the browser.

-The idea is that since everything is just DOM+CSS, things like event handlers and drag/drop should work without any special techniques.
+The API is inspired in part by Raphael.js.
+All graphical elements are rendered using HTML DOM and CSS.
+The idea came together from various code snippets I had lying around for drawing circles and lines in other projects.
+I decided to make an attepmpt at a drawing API using these ideas after using Raphael.js in my Node Knockout team project.

 ### Goals

-Provide a familiar drawing API similar to Raphael and other drawing libraries.
+Raphael aims to provide a familiar drawing API similar to Raphael and other drawing libraries.
+Since all rendering is done using HTML and CSS, and a lot of effort is going toward optimizing CSS using graphics acceleration in the major browsers, there is the opportunity to make a very efficient and performant drawing in the browser using this technique.
+In future versions I hope to be able to leverage CSS animations and transitions for efficient hardware-accelerated animations.

 ### Non-goals